gt-cec/isye-sync/README.md

 ### Setting up your project for deployment

-The goal of this section is to set up your codebase so ISYE knows what external packages to install,
+The goal of this section is to set up your codebase so ISYE knows what external packages to install and so all the VM has to do is run a bash script to start your project webserver.

 **The first thing to do is remove all API keys, usernames/passwords, and user data from your codebase.** API keys, username, and passwords should always be [environment variables](https://www.freecodecamp.org/news/how-to-set-an-environment-variable-in-linux/).
 For IRB purposes, user data should never be on GitHub, which you can ensure by [making a `.gitignore` file that excludes the log files](https://www.w3schools.com/git/git_ignore.asp?remote=github).
 If you have already added sensitive info to GitHub, you can [squash your repository](https://stackoverflow.com/a/9254257) so people cannot go through the commit history and retrieve it.